 Fields PTP Edits MUEs

-In files on both the Medicaid.gov Col 1 code, Col 2 code, Eff Code, MUE value
+In files on both the Col 1 code, Col 2 Code, MUE value

-and MII websites Date, Del Date, CCMI
+Medicaid.gov and MII code, Eff Date, Del

+Date, CCMI

-Only in files on the MII website CLEID CLEID, Eff Date, Del
+Only in files on the CLEID CLEID, Eff Date,

-Date, Pub Ind
+MII Del Date, Pub Ind

-Only in files on the Medicaid.gov Edit rationale Edit rationale
+Only in files on the Edit rationale Edit rationale

-website
+Medicaid.gov website

-Approximately 45 days before the beginning of a new calendar quarter, CMS posts the final, complete, quarterly Medicaid NCCI files on the MII website on the RISSNET portal.
+Approximately 45 days before the beginning of a new calendar quarter, CMS posts the final, complete, quarterly Medicaid NCCI files on the MII.
 The state is required to implement the edits in those files beginning with claims processed on the first day of the calendar quarter.
 If the state has not implemented the edits in those files by the beginning of the second month of the calendar quarter using the new quarterly edit files, it must reprocess claims that were processed from the first day of the calendar quarter to the day that the edits from the new files were first applied.
 For example, if the edits in the January 2014 edit files were not implemented until February 7, 2014, the state must reprocess claims that were previously processed from 1.1.14 through 2.6.14.

-A state Medicaid agency must use the most recent final quarterly Medicaid NCCI files that have been posted on the MII website on the RISSNET portal for processing and paying Medicaid claims.
+A state Medicaid agency must use the most recent final quarterly Medicaid NCCI files that have been posted on the MII for processing and paying Medicaid claims.
 For example, a state must use the Medicaid NCCI edits in Medicaid NCCI edit files for the first quarter of 2014 for claims that are processed and paid from 1.1.14 through 3.31.14, regardless of the date of service on the claim.
-In addition, a state Medicaid agency cannot use the quarterly Medicaid NCCI edit files posted on the Medicaid NCCI webpage on the Medicaid.gov website because these files do not contain all of the fields that are contained in the final quarterly Medicaid NCCI edit files that are posted on the MII website.

-If a state's MMIS is processing a Medicaid claim with a date of service in an earlier calendar quarter, the MMIS must process the claim with the Medicaid NCCI edit files for the current calendar quarter that are posted for states on the MII website, not with the Medicaid NCCI edit files for the earlier calendar quarter.
+If a state's MES is processing a Medicaid claim with a date of service in an earlier calendar quarter, the MES must process the claim with the Medicaid NCCI edit files for the current calendar quarter that are posted for states on the MII, not with the Medicaid NCCI edit files for the earlier calendar quarter.